MooersLab/cctbxsnips-SublimeText3/README.md

 1. **Facilitation of code reuse**.
 The use of code snippets can save time by reusing existing code.
 The presence of tab stops in code snippets can help ensure that all parameters that need customization to a new problem are considered.
 Thus, tab stops can reduce subsequent debugging.

-2. **Use of Atom to edit Jupyter and Colab code and markdown cells** The existnig snippet formats for Jupyter and Colab notebooks do not support tab triggers and tab stops: These are standard features of code snippet systems in most text editors.
-We can overcome these limitations by sending the active code cell to Atom via the GhostText extension for the browser.
+2. **Use of SublimeText3 to edit Jupyter and Colab code and markdown cells**.
+The existing snippet formats for Jupyter and Colab notebooks do not support tab triggers and tab stops: These are standard features of code snippet systems in most text editors.
+We can overcome these limitations by sending the active code cell to SublimeText via the GhostText extension for the browser.

 ## Installation

-1. Install the snippets for SublimeText3.
+1. Install the snippets for Sublime Text 3.

+The snippets are stored in separate files with the file extension *.sublime-snippet*.
+For all operating systems (Mac, Windows, Linux), go to `Preferences→Browse Packages...→User→snippets`.
+You may need to create the subdirectory called snippets.
+Copy and paste cctbxsnips-SublimeText3 into the snippets folder.

+To acheive the same end from the terminal in macOS, do the following steps:

+1. Create the snippets directory in the Sublime Text3 folder: `mkdir ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/User/snippets/`
+2. Add the snippet files to the Sublime Text 3 folder:

+`cp -a ./cctbxsnips-SublimeText3/st3cctbxsnips/* ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/User/snippets/Pymol/. `

-You will need the **snippets** package to be able to use the cctbx snippets in Atom.
+You will need the **snippets** package to be able to use the cctbx snippets in Sublime Text 3.
 The package installer is very intuitive.
 Go to Packages → Settings View → Install packages/themes.
 Search for **snippets** and click the install button.
 It may already be installed, but you must make sure that the **snippets** package is enabled (green bar along the button).

 The snippets for all programming languages are stored in a single file that is called **snippets.cson**.
 The snippets for different languages are separated by the first line of a snippet library for a specific language.
 This line contains a specification of the scope--the kinds of script files to which a set of snippets applies.
 The **snippets.cson** file is stored in a hidden folder on your home directory called `~.atom/snippets.cson`.
-You can concatenate the file of cctbx snippets for Atom to your existing snippets.cson file.
+You can concatenate the file of cctbx snippets for Sublime Text 3 to your existing **snippets.cson** file.
-To do this, Mac users enter: `cp -a ~/cctbxsnips-Atom/cctbxsnippets.cson ~/.atom/snippets.cson`.
+To do this, Mac users enter: `cp -a ~/cctbxsnips-SublimeText3/cctbxsnippets.cson ~/.atom/snippets.cson`.

-2. **Optional** If you want to use these snippets from Atom to edit live cells in Jupyter or Colab notebooks, install [GhostText browser extension](https://ghosttext.fregante.com/) in your browser and the [GhostText extension for Atom](https://github.com/GhostText/GhostText-for-Atom).
+2. **Optional** If you want to use these snippets from Sublime Text 3 to edit live cells in Jupyter or Colab notebooks, install [GhostText browser extension](https://ghosttext.fregante.com/) in your browser and the [GhostText package for SublimeText3](https://packagecontrol.io/packages/GhostText).
-The GhostText extension for Atom can be installed with Atom's command-line package manager (apm):  `apm i GhostText/GhostText-for-Atom`
+The upside of using GhostText with Sublime Text 3 is that this was the defualt text editor for which GhostText was originally developed.
+The GhostText package for Sublime Text 3 can be installed from install Sublime Text 3 via `Tools --> Command Palette` and select **Package Control: Install Package**.
+Then enter **GhostText**.

 ## Related repositories